physzqi/physzqi.github.io/_pages/about.md

 **Contact**: zq73 [at] cornell [dot] edu.

 03/2025: I attended the APS Global Physics Summit in Anaheim, CA and presented our work on the real-space topological invariant for time-quasiperiodic Majoranas.
-You can find the slides [here](https://physzqi.github.io/MM_25.pdf)
+The slides are available [here](https://physzqi.github.io/MM_25.pdf).

-11/2024: I have joined the group of Prof. Christopher Earls and will be a member of Cornell SciAI Center!
+11/2024: I have joined the group of Prof. Christopher Earls in the Department of Civil and Environmental Engineering at Cornell!

 07/2024: Our recent [paper](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.110.014309), which defines a real-space topological invariant for time-quasi-periodic superconducting systems (with dense energy spectra!), has been published in PRB as an Editors' Suggestion.